64studio/dibby/README.md

 `dibby` is the **d**ebian **i**mage **b**uilder **by** chris, a collection of shell scripts which can be used for creating minimal custom [Debian](https://www.debian.org/) images containing only the packages that you specify, any dependencies those packages need, and unique configurations for deployment.

-By default, dibby is configured to build [ARM](https://www.debian.org/ports/arm/) images for devices such as the Raspberry Pi 3 on an amd64 host using [QEMU](https://www.qemu.org/), as that is the way we use it at [64 Studio](https://64studio.com/).
+By default, dibby is configured to build [ARM](https://www.debian.org/ports/arm/) images for devices such as the Raspberry Pi 3 on a Debian amd64 host using [QEMU](https://www.qemu.org/), as that is the way we use it at [64 Studio](https://64studio.com/).

 ## How to install dibby